jp998c/SPI_2025/README.md

 Code used for analyzing single point injection (SPI) stratospheric aerosol injection (SAI) data run on CESM-WACCM.
+Last updated May 19 2025.
+The actual data that the code works on is available on Globus.